-The Crop tool has a Leveling tool for applying rotation to your image to make it level.
+The Crop tool has a special Leveling tool for automatically rotating your image to be level.
 To access it, first select the Crop tool, then perform the following:

-- Select the Leveling tool from the Crop Tool Options bar.
+- Select the Leveling tool from the Crop tool options bar.
 Your cursor will change to the Leveling tool. - Click and drag a line across your image that should be level, either horizontally or vertically.
 When you release the mouse the image will be rotated automatically to the correct angle.